Quick Take

 Behavior

-In some cases, these birds have been domesticated and kept as pets, with the ancient Egyptians being among one of the first groups to tame these birds.
+In some cases, these birds have been domesticated and kept as pets, with the ancient Egyptians being among the first groups to tame these birds.
 Although these birds are often friendly in captivity, they are territorial in their natural habitat, driving other animals away from their nesting areas.
 Unlike many other waterfowl species, these birds are not usually migratory except in the case of a drought.

 Diet